About Andrea E. Chapdelaine, Ph.D.

-Under her leadership at Hood, President Chapdelaine has guided the College community—faculty, staff, students, alumni and friends—through an inclusive strategic plan process.
-Moving Together Beyond Boundaries: 2017-2022, formally adopted by the Board of Trustees in 2017, is strengthening the College’s academic programs, expanding students’ experiential learning opportunities, and improving diversity of the faculty and staff.
+Under her leadership at Hood, President Chapdelaine has guided the College community—faculty, staff, students, alumni and friends—through an inclusive strategic planning process.
+Moving Together Beyond Boundaries: 2017-2022, formally adopted by the Board of Trustees in 2017, is strengthening the College’s academic programs, expanding students’ experiential learning opportunities, and has established a culture of data-drive decision making.

 President Chapdelaine has secured support for a scholarship program to attract and retain top academic students.
-Under her leadership, the Graduate School developed Frederick’s first doctoral program and two new master’s degrees in bioinformatics and cybersecurity and two fully online programs.
-With her colleagues in higher education in Frederick, Hood has partnered to create a degree pipeline from associate to bachelor’s to master’s in cybersecurity.
+Under her leadership, the Graduate School developed Frederick’s first doctoral program, two new master’s degrees in bioinformatics and cybersecurity, and two fully online programs.
+With her colleagues in higher education in Frederick, Hood created a degree pipeline from associate to bachelor’s to master’s in cybersecurity.

-She established a staff council to facilitate employee participation in decision making and cross-campus collaboration and a strategic initiative group to provide oversight of mission and strategy to provide a forum for the innovative exchange of ideas.
+She established a staff council to facilitate employee participation in decision making and cross-campus collaboration, a strategic initiative group to provide oversight of mission and strategy, and a forum for the innovative exchange of ideas.
 The College also successfully completed its accreditation with commendations with Middle States Commission on Higher Education in 2017.

-Through her focus on community partnerships, she has significantly expanded Hood’s reach and applied learning opportunities for students to ensure they are career ready.
+Through her focus on community partnerships, she has significantly expanded Hood’s reach and experiential learning opportunities for students to ensure they are career ready.
 For example, she led the establishment of the Martha Church Center for Civic Engagement at Root, the Frederick County Center for Innovation and Economic Development.
 She also recently secured a MOU between Hood and the Frederick National Laboratory for Cancer Research to expand research and training opportunities for undergraduate and graduate students, and provide professional development programs for Hood faculty and national laboratory staff; and an MOU with Fort Detrick to provide graduate scholarships for active duty military stationed at the Frederick army base.
-In 2019, she launched the NeighborHOOD partner program that offers tuition discounts to employees and their dependents.
-The first MOU was signed with the Frederick County Public School system.
-Future patterns will include city and county government, and United Way non-profit partners.
+In 2019, she launched the NeighborHOOD partner program that offers tuition discounts to partners’ employees and their dependents, including the Frederick County Public School system, city and county government, Frederick Health and the Frederick National Laboratory.

 President Chapdelaine gives back to both the Frederick and higher education community in several ways.
-Currently, she serves as chair and the Chamber of Commerce; and is a member of the Frederick Rotary, the Good Samaritan Club at Frederick Memorial Hospital, Heritage Frederick and Friends of Baker Park.
-She has supported many community service initiatives through the College and as a member of Rotary (e.g, United Way, The Hurwitz Breast Cancer Fund, Women to Women Mentoring, Frederick County Public Schools, among others).
+Currently, she serves as chair of the Board of Directors at the Chamber of Commerce; and is a member of the Frederick Rotary, the Good Samaritan Club at Frederick Health, Heritage Frederick and Friends of Baker Park.
+She has supported many community service initiatives through the College and as a member of Rotary (e.g, United Way, The Hurwitz Breast Cancer Fund, Women to Women Mentoring, among others).

-In her professional role, she serves as chair of the Maryland Independent Colleges and Universities Association, the chair of the Middle Atlantic Athletic Conference.
-In her first year as president of Hood, Dr. Chapdelaine was appointed by Governor Hogan to serve on the MD P20 council on education policy.
-She also has served as the keynote for many local organizations, and in 2019 was appointed by governor Hogan to serve on the government workforce review board.
+In her professional role, she serves as chair of the Maryland Independent Colleges and Universities Association, vice chair of the Middle Atlantic Athletic Conference, board member of the Council of Independent Colleges and the National Association of Independent Colleges and Universities; and in 2019 was appointed by governor Hogan to serve on the government workforce review board.

 In 2019, President Chapdelaine was named to Frederick's Top 50 CEO List by the Frederick County Office of Economic Development and as one of The Daily Record’s 2019 Top 100 Women in Maryland.